top of page

 “… Pantalaimon’s behaviour would be ‘the vehicle’ for showing the audience how scared Lyra was.
 He would be the one revealing her inner feelings.
 Pantalaimon was almost….
 But, no. (Nicholas Wright) said, “Philip Pullman won’t go so far as to say the dæmon is the soul".
 Like many aspects of the book, a dæmon was rich in meaning, which was another way of saying, it couldn’t be readily defined; a dæmon could be the head or the heart, an older or younger brother or sister, the inner feelings someone isn’t showing, or an instinctive intelligence, a sixth sense, that understands things before a person does.
 A dæmon could almost be that person’s soul, but not quite.
 Whatever a dæmon was, Nick said, “You can’t pin it down.””

-The sentiments included here - that “Philip Pullman won’t go so far as to say the dæmon is the soul" and “[the nature dæmons and human/dæmon relationship] couldn’t be readily defined” - are not ones which the screen adaptationsseem to have shared:
+The sentiments included here - that “Philip Pullman won’t go so far as to say the dæmon is the soul" and “[the nature dæmons and human/dæmon relationship] couldn’t be readily defined” - that there is a need to stop short of patly explaining a dæmon as a soul - are not ones which the screen adaptations have shared:

 “So many worlds, parallel to each other.
 Worlds like yours, where peoples’ souls live inside their bodies; and worlds like mine, where they walk beside us as animal spirits we call ‘dæmons’."
 (Opening narration from The Golden Compass, 2007)